ByzantineFailure/pico-wifi/README.md

 Tested and running on a Raspberry Pi Pico W.  May work on a Pico 2 W, entirely untested.

-## Usage
+## Basic Usage
 ```
 import pico_wifi

 wifi = pico_wifi.PicoWifi()
 wifi.init()
 ```
-Connect to the wifi network that it stands up ("PicoWifi Adhoc", passwwrd "1234567890").
-Open a browser and connect to the IP that has been assigned to the Pico (first value in the tuple, mine defaults to `192.168.4.1`) via http to see the credentials page (e.g. `http://192.168.4.1`).
+Connect to the wifi network that it stands up.
+By default the SSID is `PicoWifi Adhoc` and the password is `1234567890`).

+Open a browser and navigate via `http` to the IP that has been assigned to the Pico - this is the first value in the tuple that is printed to the console (mine defaults to `192.168.4.1`, so the address is `http://192.168.4.1`).
+This will display the credentials page.
+Enter your credentials and hit "connect" to connect to the network you've specified.

 **CONNECTING VIA `https://` WILL NOT WORK.**  Most browsers will try to do this automatically, so make sure you've added the `http://` explicitly.

+If there is some error connecting, it should be printed out to the console.

-Advanced users who want control of how their connection is set up may use the methods exposed on any of the classes below.
+Advanced users who want control of how their connection is set up may use the methods and parameters exposed on any of the classes below.

 ## API